panzer-punk/bioserver-docker/README.md

 The goal is to keep the game alive and accessible for the community by modernizing the stack and making private or local server deployment easy.<br>
 Development and testing are focused primarily on local server usage, so self-hosted environments may require custom image adjustments.

+## Project Status

+As of version `2.4`, this project is positioned as a stable base for your own local or production-like server setup, including custom extensions on top of it.

+- The core stack is in maintenance mode.
+- Mainline development is focused on bug fixes, dependency updates, and compatibility/security maintenance.
+- Bug reports and critical issues are handled on an ASAP basis.
+- Dependency refreshes are planned for each major `PHP` and `MySQL` release cycle.
+- Pull requests with new functionality are still welcome, especially when they improve extensibility for downstream/custom server deployments.

 ## Recommended Download Source

 It is recommended to download source archives from the `Releases` tab for regular usage.